-Tobacco and Tobacco Prices: The two main classes of tobacco grown in the United States are flue-cured tobacco, grown in Virginia, North Carolina, South Carolina, Georgia and Florida; and burley, grown primarily in Kentucky and in cigarettes.
-Most of the tobacco from these classes used by Lorillard is purchased by commission buyers at tobacco auctions.
-Lorillard also purchases various types of aromatic tobacco, grown principally in Turkey and other Near Eastern countries.
+Tobacco and Tobacco Prices: The two main classes of tobacco grown in the United States are flue-cured tobacco, grown in Virginia, North Carolina, South Carolina, Georgia and Florida; and burley, grown primarily in Kentucky and various types of aromatic tobacco, grown principally in Turkey and other Near Eastern countries.
 In addition, Lorillard purchases substantial quantities of aged tobacco from various sources, including cooperatives financed by the Commodity Credit Corporation program, to supplement tobacco inventories.